 Your Capital Credits are used to sustain the business of the cooperative.
 They are used to build new lines, to pay wholesale power bills and to generally keep a positive cash flow at the co-op.
-This program prevents the co-op from having to borrow money to do business and thus increase the debt load.
-The members' Capital Credits actually enhance the co-op's ability to hold down electric rates.
+The members’ Capital Credits actually enhance the co-op’s ability to hold down electric rates.

 Another question may be, “When are Capital Credits refunded?”
 Every year your Board of Trustees determines how much of those annual margins will be needed to run the business in the coming year.
 The amount not needed to pay down the required debt or to pay for required new construction of system restoration projects will be returned to each member in the form of “Retired Capital Credits”.
 All monies retained in the business build your equity in the company.

 “Well then, how can a member find out the amount of his/her Capital Credits?”
 Once a year, usually in April or early May, each member will receive a written notice of the amount of Capital Credits allocated for the previous year.
 If your account is active, the notice will be printed on your bill, which should be retained in your permanent records.